-CHAPTER 2 - WE FIND OUT MISS EDEN IS ‘THE GREAT PRETENDER’
+CHAPTER 2 - WE FIND OUT PROFESSOR EDEN IS ‘THE GREAT PRETENDER’

-Troy revealed that his brother smoked since he was thirteen but got a whole new meaning of seriousness when he was caught with drugs in Grade 12.
-He was expelled from Farthing High and was sent to live with his father’s sister, Audrey Becker.
-I can understand why she never got married.
-Miss Becker works for an institution where the unruliest kids were sent when their parents felt there was no other way to deal with them.
-Seeing those kids would probably have put me off having a family of my own too.
+Troy revealed that his brother was caught smoking at the age of thirteen, but got a whole new meaning of trouble when he was caught with drugs when he was in Grade 11.
+Jamie was expelled from High School and was sent to live with his father’s sister, Audrey Becker.
+I totally understand why she never got married.
+Miss Becker worked for an institution where the unruliest of kids were sent to when their parents felt there was no other way to deal with them.
+Seeing those kids would probably have put me off having children of my own, too.

-Troy, on the other hand, was studious, loved reading and listened to all sorts of music, but his all-time favourite was classical music.
+On the other hand, Troy was studious, loved reading, and listened to classical music.
 Whenever we got together to study for history tests, he would play Mozart in the background.
 He explained that according to surveys, listening to classical music helps relax the brain and increases concentration.

-I could only give him a tight smile, but at the back of my mind I asked myself, “So why then did Mozart die at the age of thirty-five and wrote his own Requiem Mass on his deathbed?”
+I could only give him a tight smile, but at the back of my mind, I asked myself, “So why then did Mozart die at the age of thirty-five and wrote his own Requiem Mass on his deathbed?”
 But I kept that thought to myself.
-Over those few weeks, Miss Eden would ask both of us more questions than any of the other students, which began to annoy me.
-Firstly, it meant I had to listen to her and secondly, (which I’ll never admit to anyone) I began enjoying the lessons.
+Over those few weeks, Professor Eden would ask both of us more questions than any of the other students, which began to annoy me.
+Firstly, it meant I had to listen to her and secondly, (which I’ll never admit to anyone), I began enjoying the lessons.
 The way she spoke about the tales of old made you want to become Julius Caesar’s BFF.
-I was rather curious where this woman came from or how the school even allowed someone like her to teach instead of retiring at the coast.
+I was rather curious as to where this woman came from, or how the school allowed someone like her to teach instead of retiring at the coast.

-One afternoon, she asked for Troy and me to stay behind after class.
+One afternoon, Professor Eden asked for Troy and me to stay behind after class.
 Uh oh, what did we do?
-If we were accused of kissing, then it wasn’t us, because no matter how much I flutter my eyelashes or gave Troy the not so eager thumbs up for choosing Mozart to study with or in any terms of endearment, Troy was clueless.
+If we were accused of kissing, then it wasn’t us, because no matter how much I would flutter my eyelashes or gave Troy the not so eager thumbs up for choosing Mozart to study with, or any other terms of endearment, Troy was clueless.
 Once everyone had left, she closed the door and slowly turned to us.

 “I have a question for both of you.”